Piovene Rocchette is where most of my family lives—I have about eight uncles and aunts and countless cousins in this one tiny place. It is a

 A favorite street in the morning

-Near the church there is a shady piazza which is a pleasant place to relax in the summer under the huge pine trees.
+Near the church, there is a shady piazza, which is a pleasant place to relax under the huge pine trees.

-The market winds up and down the main street and off down the side ones too; they have stalls selling all sorts of things from clothes to cheese and you'll find some fabulous treats and great bargains.
-I could easily spend an entire morning at the market and normally do!
+The market winds up and down the main street and off down the side ones too; they have stalls selling all sorts of things from clothes to cheese, and you'll find some fabulous treats and great bargains.
+I could easily spend an entire morning at this market and normally do whenever I am in town!

-In fact Friday's market is such a local legend that all the folks from neighbouring towns come to Piovene to do their shopping, catch up on news and see old friends.
+In fact, Friday's market is such a local legend that all the folks from neighboring towns come to Piovene to do their shopping, catch up on news, and see old friends.
+My brother, Luigi, is always there on a Friday; say hi from me if you meet him.

 finished, local legend says it is a cursed and haunted place.